stothardj/Sequence-Generator/README.markdown

 # Sequence Genrator

 This is another program for me to practice with Haskell.
 This time I implemented an old CS 31 specification I found online.
-The complete specification can be found at "http://www.cs.ucla.edu/classes/winter05/cs31/hw/p3/spec.html".
+The complete specification can be found [here](http://www.cs.ucla.edu/classes/winter05/cs31/hw/p3/spec.html).
 It was originally intended to be implemented in C++.

 ## Running and Installation